ShuangChenGust/Shuang/_portfolio/portfolio-1.md

 During the course of his employment, Shuang proved himself to be a dependable employee and a hard worker with solid problem solving and technical skills.
 He is such a kind person that our colleagues all like to ask him for hardware or software solutions.

-Shuang is dedicated, intelligent, responsible and he has never missed a deadline for our organization. let me say I have no hesitation in recommending Shuang for any position pertaining to IT and business development.
+Shuang is dedicated, intelligent, responsible and he has never missed a deadline for our organization. let me say I have no hesitation in recommending Shuang for any position pertaining to IT and business development.>"
+collection: portfolio
 ---

+This is an item in your portfolio.
+It can be have images or nice text.
+If you name the file .md, it will be parsed as markdown.
+If you name the file .html, it will be parsed as HTML.